Learn Patient Safety Statistics Here

 If you have studies or articles to share which have official and verifiable statistics please send to us at email@example.com

-One is a Number is Easy to Read, Easy to Understand, Patient Safety Facts
+One is a Number Gathers Easy to Read, Easy to Understand, Patient Safety Facts in One Place

 Because when it is someone you love - one avoidable death or one avoidable injury is too many - that's how we measure medical errors.